commerceguys/addressing/README.md

 If the parcel is being sent to a different country, the country name is appended in the local language (so that the local post office can understand it).

-If a country (i.e China/Japan/Korea) uses both major-to-minor (country first) and minor-to-major (recipient first) address formats, the right one is selected based on the origin address.
+If a country (e.g. China/Japan/Korea) uses both major-to-minor (country first) and minor-to-major (recipient first) address formats, the right one is selected based on the origin address.
 For example, if the parcel is being sent from China to China, the local major-to-minor format is used.
 But if the parcel is being sent from France to China, then the minor-to-major format is used,